 2. Take your wife on a dialogue date.

 4. Memorize the Twenty-third Psalm as a family.

-5. Give each family member a hug for twenty-one days in a row (they say that's how long it takes to develop a habit, whether or not that's true, it's a great habit to start.)
+5. Hug each family member for twenty-one days in a row (They say that's how long it takes to develop a habit, whether or not that's true, it's a great habit to start.)

-6. Pick three nights of the week in which the television will remain off.
+6. Pick three nights (or more) of the week in which the television will remain off.

 8. Plan a vacation together.

 10. Sit together as a family in church.

 11. Take a few hours one afternoon and go to the library as a family.